Stassi Schroeder Is Reportedly ‘Angry’ And ‘Crying’ After Getting Fired From ‘Vanderpump Rules’

-Stassi Schroeder isn’t doing so well after learning she will not be asked to return to Vanderpump Rules for the Bravo reality series’ upcoming ninth season due to racially insensitive things she’s said and done in the past.
+Stassi Schroeder isn’t doing so well after learning she will not be asked to return to Vanderpump Rules for the ninth season of Bravo reality series due to racially insensitive things she’s said and done in the past.

-While the longtime reality star and former podcast host, whose Straight Up With Stassi series was taken off the air this week in line with her exit from Vanderpump Rules, has not yet released a statement in regard to her firing, a source is speaking up and revealing that Stassi is understandably emotional at this time.
+The longtime reality star and former podcast host has not yet released a statement in regard to her firing.
+Her Straight Up With Stassi podcast was taken off the air this week in line with her exit from Vanderpump Rules.
+A source is now speaking up and revealing that Stassi is understandably emotional at this time.

 “Stassi has been very emotional by this situation and has been sad and crying, and also angry,” an insider told Us Weekly on June 11.
 “She feels blindsided that she was fired and lost her podcast and sponsorships.”